 Figure 3.
-Heatmaps of the levels of evolutionary control (resistance durability as measured by the number of years before the emergence of the resistance-breaking (‘rb’) pathogen genotype; panels A and B), epidemiological control (i.e., disease limitation, measured by the Green Leaf Area (‘GLA’) on the susceptible (‘S’) and the resistant (‘R’) cultivars; panels C and D) and average frequency of the rb pathogen (panels E and F) for different levels of resistance efficiency (vertical axis), time to resistance expression (horizontal axis) and fitness cost of pathogen adaptation (columns), for strong (panels A, C, E) or weak (B, D, F) levels of spatial aggregation.
+Heatmaps of the levels of evolutionary control (resistance durability as measured by the number of years before the emergence of the resistance-breaking (‘rb’) pathogen genotype; panels A and B), epidemiological control (i.e., disease limitation, measured by the Green Leaf Area (‘GLA’) on the susceptible (‘S’) and the resistant (‘R’) cultivars; panels C and D) and average frequency of the rb pathogen (panels E and F) for different levels of resistance efficiency (vertical axis), age of resistance activation (horizontal axis) and fitness cost of pathogen adaptation (columns), for strong (panels A, C, E) or weak (B, D, F) levels of spatial aggregation.
 The target pathogenicity trait is the infection rate.
 Circled numbers refer to example simulations in Fig. S5.

 Experiment 3: Simultaneous deployment of a major resistance gene and an APR gene in a susceptible landscape

-In a third numerical experiment, resistance durability and disease control were evaluated when a major resistance gene and an APR gene were simultaneously deployed across a landscape, either within the same cultivar (R12, pyramiding strategy) or in two distinct cultivars (R1 and R2, respectively) which could be cultivated in different fields (mosaic strategy), within the same field as mixtures, or alternated in time through crop rotations (see Fig. S6 for examples of simulated landscapes).In this experiment, there are four possible pathogen genotypes, whose performances on the different cultivars are summarised in Table 3.
-Here, the level of spatial aggregation is fixed at a low value (fragmented landscape), and the fitness cost is 0.50.
+In a third numerical experiment, resistance durability and disease control were evaluated when a major resistance gene and an APR gene were simultaneously deployed across a landscape, either within the same cultivar (R12, pyramiding strategy) or in two distinct cultivars (R1 and R2, respectively) which could be cultivated in different fields (mosaic strategy), within the same field as mixtures, or alternated in time through crop rotations (see Fig. S6 for examples of simulated landscapes).

-Table 3.
-Plant-pathogen interaction matrix with two resistance genes, giving the coefficients by which the value of the target pathogenicity trait (see Table 1) is multiplied (except for latent period duration: 1-ρ is replaced by 1+ρ and 1-θ is replaced by 1+θ).
-It reflects the relative performance of the wild-type (wt) and the resistance-breaking (rb1, rb2, rb12) pathogen genotypes on the susceptible (S) and resistant cultivars carrying a major resistance gene (MG; cultivar R1), an APR gene (R2) or both (R12). ρ1 and ρ2 are the efficiencies of the resistance genes, and θ1 and θ2 are the fitness costs of adaptation.